 A disease caused by microsporidian parasites that cause reduced colony health, population, and performance.

-A device in which materials are slowly burned to produce cool smoke used to subdue bees.
+A device in which materials are slowly burned to produce cool smoke, which is used to subdue bees.

 A large number of worker bees, drones, and sometimes the old queen, that leave the parent colony to establish a new colony.

 A hive or specially built box placed to attract and capture migrating swarms of honeybees.

 A parasitic mite that infests the trachea of honeybees.